syldexiahime/jekyll-simple-assets/README.md

   # Set to true to enable
   bundle: true

-  # Options for javascript minification with uglifier
+  # Options for javascript minification with terser
-  uglifier:
+  terser:
-    # any options for uglifier can be put here and will be passed to it
+    # any options for terser can be put here and will be passed to it
-    harmony: true
     output:
       ascii_only: true
 ```